NiraliChudasama/Portfolio/nursing-home-details.md

 Larger facilities (100+ beds) should be prioritized for targeted sales efforts.
 Seasonal demand spikes require proactive onboarding strategies.

-# Outcome: Delivered a data-driven report with actionable recommendations to optimize Clipboard Health’s sales and staffing strategies.
+**Deliverable:** Delivered a data-driven report with actionable recommendations to optimize Clipboard Health’s sales and staffing strategies.
 ---
 ## 🎯Skills Demonstrated

 **Data Analysis:** Proficient in handling and analyzing large datasets to uncover actionable trends.

 **Sales Optimization:** Identified high-value targets (regions and facilities) for market expansion.

 **Visualization:** Created data visualizations using Python and Excel to present findings effectively.

 **Strategic Insights:** Delivered recommendations based on contractor reliance, geographic trends, and facility segmentation.
 ----
 ## 🔗Explore My Code

 **Access the full implementation of this analysis in the project repository:**
 [View My Repository](clipboard_health)

 [Back to Portfolio](README.md)